1928 Grand Prix season: Indianapolis

 The entry list for the Indianapolis 500 was once again dominated by Millers.
 Duesenberg had scaled back its participation, while Earl Cooper and Tommy Milton ran cars based around the Miller engines.
 The front-wheel drive Millers once again proved extremely fast, taking four of the top-six positions on the grid.
 They were led by George Stewart (who raced under the pseudonym “Leon Duray”) who established a new qualifying record.
 There were several major accidents in practice: Peter DePaolo rolled his Miller FD suffering mild injuries.
 His car would subsequently be repaired and Wilbur Shaw qualified it at the back of the grid.
-On a wet race-day morning L.L.
-Corum and Dutch Bauman both crashed their cars in warm-up and had to be scratched.
-This all meant that George Souders, a rookie the year before, was the only previous race-winner among the starters.
+On a wet race-day morning L. L. Corum and Dutch Baumann both crashed their cars in warm-up and had to be scratched.
+This meant that George Souders, a rookie the year before, was the only previous race-winner among the starters.

 By the time of the start, the track had dried and the sun was out.
 Duray bolted into the lead setting a record pace for the first quarter of the race.
 On lap 35 Benny Shoaff hit oil entering Turn 1 and spun into the wall.
 He ended up facing toward the traffic but only suffered a bloody nose.
 Then after 62 laps, Duray's car starting overheating and he slowed, eventually retiring at two-thirds distance.
 Babe Stapp and Souders then swapped the lead with rookies Jimmy Gleason and Louis Meyer close behind.
 Gleason's greater speed got him into the lead which he held for the next 100 miles.
 He then pitted and was relieved by Russ Snowberger who had earlier been the first retiree.

 Going into the last quarter of the race, the race was between Tony Gulotta in the lead, Gleason (back in his car), and Louis Schneider now relieving for Lou Moore.
 At lap 160, light rain started falling, with the drivers put under caution for two laps until the shower moved away.
 The only driver caught out was Earl Devore, who slid and crashed at Turn 1 on lap 161.
 With twenty laps to go, Gulotta slowed and had to pit because of dropping fuel pressure.
 On lap 195, Gleason pitted to top up water but his mechanic missed the radiator when pouring and cracked the engine.
 This left Meyer to take the victory by just under a lap from the Moore/Schneider Miller with Souders four minutes back in third.
 Ray Keech, despite bad burns on his legs from leaking fuel, came in fourth.
 Meyer had driven as a relief driver for Wilbur Shaw in 1927 but was technically another rookie winner.
 He went on to be crowned the 1928 AAA champion.